devsid2404/typescript/README.md

 This repo explains different features for type-checking with examples.

-Following are the list of festures of typescript coverd in this repo =>
+Following are the list of features of typescript covered in this repo =>
 - basic type checking
 - custom type checking
 - interface